di/id/README.md

 This function requires an `audience` parameter, which is used when generating the OIDC token.
 This should be set to the intended audience for the token.

-If your environment provides the token in an environment variable, please ensure the variable is named `<AUDIENCE>_ID_TOKEN` (where AUDIENCE is the uppercased `audience` parameter with all characters except ASCII letters and digits replaced with underscores.

 ## Supported environments

 `id` currently supports ambient credential detection in the following environments: